Nevoss/form-wrapper-js/docs/guide/form-submission.md

   methods: {
     async submit() {
       try {
-        const response = await this.form.submit(form =>
+        const { response, form } = await this.form.submit(form =>
           axios.post('https://example.com/form', form.values())
         )
-      } catch (e) {}
+      } catch ({ error, form }) {}
     },
   },
 }
 </script>
 ```

-In this section we are using axios but this is important to know that `submit` method accept any thing
+In this code snippet we are using 'axios' but `submit` method accept any method that returns a `Promise`.
-that returns `Promise`, that is the one rule to know about submission.

-`submit` method resolves an object if the submission was successful, one property is the `Form` itself with the key of `form`
+On successful submission the `submit` method resolves an object with 2 properties.

-the other property is `response` that holds the response from your callback.
+- `response` - holds the resolved data from your `submit` method.
+- `form` - holds the whole form object

-If the submission is failed the `submit` method throw an exception with an object thats holds 2 parameters. the first again is the `form`
+On failure the `submit` method throws an exception with 2 properties object.

-and the secoend one is `error` that holds the error that returns from your callback.
+- `error` - holds the exception that was throw (or rejected) from the `submit` method promise.
+- `form` - holds the whole form object.

 ## Why do I need `submit`?